forestryio/forestry.io/hugo/content/blog/build-a-json-api-with-hugo.md

 - `single.json.json` — The response output for a single player
 - `list.json.json` — The response output for a list of players

-[Base templates](https://gohugo.io/templates/base) are overarching templates that get used for all pages in Hugo.
-They are usually full of HTML where we lodge in different blocks but it will be much simpler for us.
+[Base templates](https://gohugo.io/templates/base) are top-level templates that are the starting point for all pages in Hugo.
+They are usually full of HTML where we lodge in different blocks, but our JSON base will be much simpler.
 Our API response should contain a `data` object on success and an `error` object on error.
 So we will set up the data object and use a block for the individual response.